oxc-project/oxc/README.md

 The Oxidation Compiler is creating a suite of high-performance tools for JavaScript and TypeScript.

-Oxc is a parser, linter, formatter, transpiler, minifier, resolver ... all written in Rust.
+Oxc is building a parser, linter, formatter, transpiler, minifier, resolver ... all written in Rust.

 ## 💡 Philosophy